Teselka/node-neverlose-api/README.md

-# Neverlose api
+# Neverlose.cc API
-This is the neverlose.cc market api wrapper written on node.js
+This is the neverlose.cc market api wrapper written on node.js(ts)

 ## Getting started